The Prodigal: Production

 In the 1950s films with Biblical themes were very popular.
-Two friends, Sam Larson and Joseph Breen Jnr, became interested in the cinematic possibilities of the famous parable.
-Larson had muscular dystrophy and thought the story had resonance to the problems of young people today; he was also interested in setting of Damascus and Joppa in 70 BC, which had been rarely seen on screen.
-Larson and Breen wrote a 60-page treatment together.
+Two friends, Sam Larson and Joseph Breen Jr., became interested in the cinematic possibilities of the famous parable.
+Larson had muscular dystrophy and thought the story had resonance to the problems of young people today; he was also interested in the setting of Damascus and Joppa in 70 BC, which had been seen on screen rarely.
+Larson and Breen wrote a 60-page treatment.
 They took it to Dore Schary, head of production at MGM, who was interested.
 He assigned Charles Schnee to produce and Maurice Zimm to write a script.

 The film was originally to star Edmund Purdom, Ava Gardner and Vittorio Gassman.
 Maurice Zimm's script was based on the original parable but was technically an original work.
 It was set in Syria and Palestine in 79 BC.
 Eventually Gardner and Grassman dropped out.

 Dore Schary later said he "hustled Lana Turner into playing it" and "the sorry fact is I liked the script.
 I thought it would draw an audience.
 What I forgot was that C.B.
 De Mille had an exclusive on the Bible.
 Poor Lana swayed her way through the film but it was a hopeless task.
 The script was lifeless."

 Schary says after two weeks filming "I saw we were in quicksand" and asked the MGM production office to calculate the cost if the studio abandoned the film.
 Since the sets had been built, costumes designed and contracts signed (over $200,000 was spent on costumes) the studio would have incurred a loss of $1.2 million.
 Schary decided to finish the picture on an accelerated schedule instead "and hoped that we wouldn't fare too badly".